URGENT ADVICE FOR PATIENTS TRAVELLING ABROAD REQUIRING HEPATITIS A OR HEPATITIS B VACCINE

 Public Health England https://www.gov.uk/government/organisations/public-health-england

-From 1st February 2017 we will no longer be able to see you for travel vaccines if your departure date is less than 6 weeks from the date you submit your travel questionnaire.
+From 1st September 2017 we will no longer be able to see you for travel vaccines if your departure date is less than 2 weeks from the date you submit your travel questionnaire.
 If you are travelling at short notice you will need to attend a travel clinic.
+If there are between 2-6 weeks until your departure date we cannot guarantee you an appointment.
+6 weeks or more should enable you to get an appointment here.
+Please fill out a travel questionnaire further down this page.

 The only travel vaccinations we provide on the NHS at this practice are:-